5vision/5vision.github.io/_posts/2016-08-15-dream-team-machine.markdown

 With an intension to save time and money, we took advantage of the services offered by one of the most cheapest and trusted online hardware stores, [regard.ru][regard].
 The shop has a variety of goods; however, our budget was limited to $2500.
 Here is the final list of our purchase:

-<b>Chassis:</b> Corsair Carbide Series Air 240 - that was our main mistake.
+<b>Chassis:</b> Corsair Carbide Series Air 240 ($103) - that was our main mistake.
 We wanted to have a compact machine, but it turned out that such compactness had more shortcomings than we expected.
 First, we were forced to limit the motherboard form factor to mATX.
 Second, (most important) it was not compatible with our GPU choice, GTX1080 Palit.
 Fortunately, we were able to find a simple and convenient alternative - Cooler Master Elite 335U.

-<b>Motherboard:</b> ASUS X99-M WS - the cheapest card available at regard.ru, with mATX form factor, full support of all Intel LGA2011-v3 processors, and built-in WiFi, which (by the way) was useless for our purposes.
+<b>Motherboard:</b> ASUS X99-M WS ($252) - the cheapest card available at regard.ru, with mATX form factor, full support of all Intel LGA2011-v3 processors, and built-in WiFi, which (by the way) was useless for our purposes.
 The most important drawback of the motherboard was its lack of support for Linux.
 For example, lm_sensors are [not working][nct] properly with NCT6791D chip.

-<b>CPU:</b> Intel Core i7-5820K - the cheapest Intel LGA2011-v3 processor in the store.
+<b>CPU:</b> Intel Core i7-5820K ($408) - the cheapest Intel LGA2011-v3 processor in the store.
 It has 6 cores that greatly assist in the development of multi-threaded algorithms for reinforcement learning tasks.

-<b>CPU cooler:</b> Noctua NH-L9x65 - low-profile cooler with 65mm height.
+<b>CPU cooler:</b> Noctua NH-L9x65 ($55) - low-profile cooler with 65mm height.
 The choice was mainly affected by the restriction on CPU cooler's maximum height: no more than 120mm for Air 240.

-<b>SSD:</b> 512Gb SSD Samsung 950 Pro Series - the device was new for us, but we decided that accelerating the read/write speed worth spending a bit more money.
+<b>SSD:</b> 512Gb SSD Samsung 950 Pro Series ($352) - the device was new for us, but we decided that accelerating the read/write speed worth spending a bit more money.

-<b>Memory:</b> 32Gb DDR4 2666MHz Kingston HyperX Savage (2x16Gb KIT) - there are two free slots that can be used for upgrades.
+<b>Memory:</b> 32Gb DDR4 2666MHz Kingston HyperX Savage 2x16Gb KIT ($196) - there are two free slots that can be used for upgrades.

-<b>Power supply:</b> 1000W Corsair RM1000x - taking into account the possibility of purchasing the second GPU card, this gold-certified device was a great choice.
+<b>Power supply:</b> 1000W Corsair RM1000x ($201) - taking into account the possibility of purchasing the second GPU card, this gold-certified device was a great choice.

-<b>GPU:</b> nVidia GeForce GTX1080 Palit GameRock Premium PCI-E 8192Mb - with the board size of 285 x 133 x 45, it could hardly fit into Air 240 (only if one first inserts it into the motherboard and then into chassis).
+<b>GPU:</b> nVidia GeForce GTX1080 Palit GameRock Premium PCI-E 8192Mb ($775) - with the board size of 285 x 133 x 45, it could hardly fit into Air 240 (only if one first inserts it into the motherboard and then into chassis).
 Moreover, we totally forgot about the power connection located on the top of the card.
 It also occupied two PCIe slots (photo below).

 Fortunately, we managed to pick up all the purchased items in Moscow.